Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 **Task Example:**

-- 'hello-world': - Prints the Docker hello world message.
+- `hello-world`: - Prints the Docker hello world message.
-- 'cyborgnetwork/simple-python:new': - A sample Python program with arithmetic functions.
+- `cyborgnetwork/simple-python:new`: - A sample Python program with arithmetic functions.
-- 'cyborgnetwork/flog_loader:latest`: - A loader app to test logs.
+- `cyborgnetwork/flog_loader:latest`: - A loader app to test logs.

 ## Testing Guide

 ### 1 Prerequisites - Wallets and Accounts

 Only accounts with a minimum balance can execute transactions.
-The Alice account is prefunded with the chain's tokens and will be used to interact with the frontend.
+The `Alice` account is prefunded with the chain's tokens and will be used to interact with the frontend.
-Whether you are testing locally or using the hosted version of our chain, you will need to use the Alice account.
+Whether you are testing locally or using the hosted version of our chain, you will need to use the `Alice` account.

-To use the Alice account, swtich to it or import it through the seed phrase using your prefered wallet extension:
+To use the `Alice` account, swtich to it or import it through the seed phrase using your prefered wallet extension:

-Using a wallet extension of your choice, switch to the Alice test account or import Alice through the seed phrase:
+Using a wallet extension of your choice, switch to the `Alice` test account or import `Alice` through the seed phrase:

 ```bash
 bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice
 ```

- Steps to Add the Alice Account in Polkadot.js Wallet Extension:
+ Steps to Add the Alice Account in `Polkadot.js` Wallet Extension:

 - Click the plus icon to reveal a drop-down menu.
-- Select "Import account from pre-existing seed."
+- Select `Import account from pre-existing seed`.

 <img width="300" alt="Access Compute" src="assets/polkajs/polkajs1.png"><br><br>

-- Paste the Alice seed phrase and click "Next".
+- Paste the Alice seed phrase and click `Next`.

 <img width="300" alt="Access Compute" src="assets/polkajs/polkajs2.png"><br><br>